Stone the Crows: Second line-up and onstage death of Les Harvey

 McGinnis and Dewar left the band in 1971 and were replaced by Ronnie Leahy and Steve Thompson.

 Guitarist and co-founder Les Harvey was electrocuted onstage in front of a live audience at Swansea's Top Rank Suite in May 1972.
 Wires to the group's equipment were reportedly damaged by the audience and although the road crew attempted to repair the damage, they overlooked a loose ground wire.
 Harvey received a jolt of electricity as he reached for a microphone while his fingers touched the metal strings on his guitar.
 His body reportedly flew into the air and came to rest with his guitar in contact with the microphone stand.
 Bandmates who tried to rescue him reportedly got shocked themselves and it wasn't until someone kicked his guitar away that medical personnel were able to render aid.
 He was pronounced dead on arrival at the hospital.

-Jimmy McCulloch would subsequently replace the main songwriter Harvey as lead guitarist, following Harvey's death.
-After Harvey's death the band reconsidered their direction.
+At the suggestion of Thompson, the band originally contacted Peter Green to replace Harvey.
+The band rehearsed with Green for six weeks to prepare for an upcoming music festival, although Green pulled out two days before the obligation.
+Jimmy McCulloch ultimately became the band's lead guitarist.
+Christine McVie, who replaced Green in Fleetwood Mac, believed that Green was not seriously committed to becoming a member of Stone the Crows.
+"The whole thing was a misunderstanding.
+Pete might have led them to think that he was joining... he actually had no intention of joining that band or any other band for that matter."